 NHS health checks for adults

-Did you know that if you're aged between 40 and 74 then you may be entitled to a free NHS Health check?
+If you're aged between 40 and 74 then you may be entitled to a free NHS health check.

 The health check aims to reduce your chance of developing five different serious diseases: